fdcl-gwu/RTX-Documents/uav-build-guide.md

 i3: out of page
 ```

+### X Configuration
-If you are using the X Configuration, we want R=I when the new body 1 axis (between A1 and A2) is aligned with v2.
-To do this, you'll need to change three things.
+If instead we want to fly in an X configuration, the NEW body 1 axis will be between two arms.
+So if we choose arms 1 and 2, then the new "forward", or "heading" direction will be the direction between A1 and A2.
+Therefore, we want R=I when the new body 1 axis (between A1 and A2) is aligned with v2.
-1. Update fM_to_forces: TODO
-2. Update R_bi: TODO
-3. Update R_mb: TODO

 Flight Orientation for X Configuration (such that R=I):

 ```
+new b1 between A1 and A2

               A1    A2
                  X
 		          A4    A3